-It is fine to sleep on your side following a knee replacement, with your operated leg on the uppermost side, and using a pillow between your legs.
-It is ideal that you sleep on your back with your knee straight if you can tolerate this position.
+It is fine to sleep on your side following an anterior hip replacement, with your operated leg on the uppermost side, and using a pillow between your legs.
+If you have undergone a posterior hip replacement you will need to sleep on your back for 6 weeks to avoid your hip crossing the midline of your body.